s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-get-life-together.markdown

 This is a fair evaluation but when faced by more complex choices, the reward system may lead us to an action that isn't neccessarily good for us.
 Deciding to watch your favourite show (immediate reward) over studying for exam (delayed reward) is a choice that may harm us in the long run.

 Delayed gratification, or deferred gratification, is the ability to resist the temptation of a smaller immediate reward in favor of a more valuable and long-lasting reward later.
-It differs from person to person and action to action.[^delayed]
+It differs from person to person and action to action.[^delayed]\

-Thankfully, both common sense and growing studies suggest that self-control (and thus delay gratification) is something that can be trained and improved — just like a muscle.

-Before we discuss that, let me give you a primer to a topic frequently surrounded by misinformation — dopamine.

-## Dopamine
+Thankfully, delayed gratification is a form* of self-control and can similarly be improved through practice.

+I wish I could end this section about the system here here but I must discuss Dopamine as its a commonly misunderstood concept.

-Our brain sends messages to our body (including parts of the brain itself) through chemicals called neurotransmitters, dopamine is one of them.[^dopamine]
+So, our brain sends messages to our body (including parts of the brain itself) through chemicals called neurotransmitters, dopamine is one of them.[^dopamine]

-> **Note:** Dopamine and reward system isn't everything, there's more to decision-making.
-Moreover, the workings of dopamine are complex and still under heavy research.
-The information in this article is based on credible sources and should be mostly correct, but it may need updating as new discoveries are made or errors arise during simplification for casual readers.

 Dopamine performs many functions, but this article focuses on one of its major roles—causing "wanting."
 When the brain's reward system decides we should "want" to perform a certain action, it signals this through dopamine release.
 Once the action is performed, dopamine is released again, contributing to feelings of pleasure.